 - Multilateral Treaties Deposited with the Secretary-General (MTDSG).

 MTDSG is the most comprehensive resource for updating the status of multilateral treaties.
 It covers more than 560 treaties that have entered into force from 1946-present.
-The U.N. secretary-general serves as the official depositary for these treaties.
+The Secretary-General of the United Nations serves as the official depositary for each of these treaties.